 John E. Maupin, Jr.

-Dr. John E. Maupin Jr. is president and chief executive officer of the Morehouse School of Medicine located in Atlanta, Georgia, a position he has held since July 2006.
+Dr. John E. Maupin Jr. served as president and chief executive officer of the Morehouse School of Medicine from July 2006 to June 2014, when he retired.
 Prior to joining Morehouse, Maupin held several other senior administrative positions including president and chief executive officer of Meharry Medical College from 1994 to 2006, executive vice president and chief operating officer of the Morehouse School of Medicine from 1989 to 1994, chief executive officer of Southside Healthcare, Inc. from 1987 to 1989, and Deputy Commissioner of Health of the Baltimore City Health Department from 1984 to 1987.
 Maupin currently serves as a director of LifePoint Hospitals, Inc., VALIC Cos.
 I & II, a group retirement investment fund complex, and Regions Financial Corp.
 In the past five years, he has also served as a director of Pinnacle Financial Partners, Inc., a financial services provider with operations in Tennessee.

 L. Edward Shaw, Jr.